Abdullah Iqbal: Youth career

 Iqbal joined the youth academy of B.93 at the age of seven.
 He remained at the club until age fourteen before joining Brøndby IF for one year.
 Following his stint with the Superliga team, he returned to B.93 and eventually captained the under-19 side.
+Iqbal initially played as an attacking midfielder, but was unexpectedly assigned as central defender for the first time during a match with the under-19 youth team under head coach Thomas Norgaard, after the team's central defender was injured, and another player was sent off.

-2021–23
+2021–2023

 He was promoted to the first team in 2021 and debuted in a 2–1 victory over Brabrand IF.
 Iqbal was then part of the squad that nearly earned promotion to the 1st Division in 2022 before ultimately falling short.
 In the next season, he scored the opener in the 2–1 away victory against Esbjerg, which achieved the promotion to the 1st Division.

 2023–24 season

 In the 2023–24 Danish 1st Division, Iqbal was a key player for the team, playing most games in central defence, and few as left back.
 In the initial league round he played 17 games out of 21 games for the club amidst his international duty.
 In the relegation round, he helped the club avoid the relegation.
-In 1 June 2024, he was named player of the year for the club, after the last match of the season against Hillerød.
+On 1 June 2024, he was named player of the year for the club, after the last match of the season against Hillerød.